-The conversion of 92 units at Campau Commons Apartments was finalized in late May, with $100,000 in improvements slated to be completed by year end, including parking lot repaving, concrete repairs and energy conservation enhancements.
+The conversion of 92 units at Campau Commons Apartments was finalized last year; $100,000 in improvements have since been completed, including parking lot repaving, concrete repairs and energy conservation enhancements.

-Twenty Scattered Sites units are currently moving through the conversion process, with required environmental assessments underway; we anticipate that conversion will be finalized this fall.The GRHC continues to seek the funding needed to convert 188 units at Adams Park Apartments under the RAD Program.
-Applications for a total of $3.4 million in LIHTC have been submitted to fund the following projects at the development, which serves disabled adults and seniors ages 62 and older:
+Twenty Scattered Sites units are currently moving through the conversion process, with required environmental assessments underway; we anticipate that conversion will be finalized this year.The GRHC continues to seek the funding needed to convert 188 units at Adams Park Apartments under the RAD Program.
+Applications for a total of $3.4 million in LIHTC are being submitted to fund the following projects at the development, which serves disabled adults and seniors ages 62 and older:

 Improvements will get underway when the necessary funding is in place.